Bayesian Inference for Spatial-Temporal Non-Gaussian Data Using Predictive Stacking: Simulation

 We also estimate a fully Bayesian model with prior distributions on the spatial process parameters using MCMC for comparison with predictive stacking.
-In addition to the same priors for the model parameters, as mentioned above, we assign uniform priors $\mathrm{U}(0.1, 15)$ on $\phi_{1j}$ and $\phi_{2j}$ for $j = 1, 2$.
+In addition to the same priors for the model parameters, as mentioned above, we assign uniform priors $\mathrm{U}(0.1, 5)$ on all process parameters in $\thetasp$.
 Here, it is worth remarking that sampling from the joint posterior distribution, for example using random walk Metropolis steps, suffers considerably from mixing and convergence issues because of the high-dimensional parameter space and weak identifiability of process parameters.
 This issue is only partially mitigated using adaptive Metropolis steps \citep{adaMetropGibbs_2009}.
-The Gibbs sampling algorithm involves sampling from the conditional posterior distributions $p(\thetasp \given \beta, z, \xi, y)$ and $p(\beta, z, \xi, \given \thetasp, y)$, where the former involves an adaptive Metropolis update using the R package spBayes \citep{spBayes_r} and, the latter proceeds by sampling from \eqref{eq:posterior_final} using the projections described in Section~\ref{subsec:sampling}.
-We evaluate predictive performance of our stacking algorithm with MCMC by computing the mean log-point-wise predictive density at the held out locations, given by $\mathrm{MLPD} = n_h^{-1} \sum_{\ell \in \calL_h} \log \sum_{l = 1}^L \hat{w}_l p(y(\ell) \given y, M_l)$.
+The Gibbs sampling algorithm involves sampling from the conditional posterior distributions $p(\thetasp \given \beta, z, \xi, y)$ and $p(\beta, z, \xi, \given \thetasp, y)$, where the former involves an adaptive Metropolis update using the \textsf{R} package \textsf{spBayes} \citep{spBayes_r} and, the latter proceeds by sampling from \eqref{eq:posterior_final} using the projections described in Section~\ref{subsec:sampling}.
+Furthermore, we compare predictive stacking with the integrated nested Laplace approximation \citep[INLA;][]{inla2009}, a widely used method for approximate Bayesian inference.
+We implement our model in INLA under the conventional assumption that the discrepancy parameter $\mu$ equals zero.
+The computation is carried out within the \textsf{R} package \textsf{INLAspacetime} \citep{INLAspacetime_r}, which uses the \texttt{cgeneric} interface from the \textsf{R-INLA} \citep{RINLA_r} software.
+We compare the predictive performance of our stacking algorithm with MCMC by computing the mean log point-wise predictive density (MLPD) for the locations held-out, given by $\mathrm{MLPD}_{\text{stacking}} = n_h^{-1} \sum_{\ell \in \calL_h} \log \sum_{g = 1}^G \hat{w}_g p(y(\ell) \given y, M_g)$, and $\mathrm{MLPD}_{\text{MCMC}} = n_h^{-1} \sum_{\ell \in \calL_h} \log p(y(\ell) \given y)$.
+For INLA, we obtain an approximate MLPD $\hat{p}(y(\ell) \given y)$ using samples from the approximated posterior distribution.